 The Appeal & Pitfalls of Shadow IT for Charities

-Charities and nonprofit organisations may be more drawn to the idea of Shadow IT solutions, due to the fact it would save the cost of hiring an in-house IT team or outsourcing.
+Charities and nonprofit organisations may be more drawn to the idea of Shadow IT solutions due to the fact it could save the cost of hiring an in-house IT team or outsourcing.
 It also means the organisation can address needs immediately without having to wait for an IT team to implement the solutions.

-However, there are several pitfalls that could affect organisations looking to facilitate Shadow IT.
-This includes security vulnerabilities and a lack of centralised management due to the lack of experience and knowledge in IT.
+It can sometimes look innocuous when employees turn to shadow IT.
+For example, they may use an unauthorised online file sharing service to transfer data to an individual outside of the charity.
+The intention of this may be to maintain day today workflow efficiency.
+However, there are several pitfalls that could affect organisations tempted to turn to Shadow IT.
+This includes security vulnerabilities and a lack of centralised management of your charity’s IT applications.
 Let’s delve into more of the risk of Shadow IT for charities.

 Risks of Shadow IT for Charities